Notes on the Geography of Egypt: Historic Cairo 1

 We're at the north end of the city and looking at its wall and two gates, the nearer Bab al-Nasr ("The Gate of Victory") and, barely visible at the far right, the Bab al-Futuh ("The Gate of Conquests").
 All were built by a vizier, Badr al-Gamali, in 1087, about a century after the original city of al-Qahira was established by Gawhar al-Siqilli.
 That earlier city was a near square whose boundary on the north was enlarged by these later additions.

 It's easy to dismiss a wall as just a stack of stone, but K.A.C.
 Creswell, in his monumental The Muslim Architecture of Egypt (1952) writes that these two gates, along with the surviving southern gate (the Bab Zuwayla, shown in the next chapter), "form one of the greatest masterpieces in the military architecture of Islam....
 The masonry of the whole group is of a degree of perfection never again attained in Egypt" (vol. 1, p.
 165).

 Immediately to the north is this slum.
 It used to wash right up to the city's wall, which after all provided excellent structural support, but Napoleon ordered the wall cleared in 1800.
 By 1943, according to Creswell, the view of the wall was again blocked, this time with "bakeries, a soap factory, shops, and hovels."
 At his instigation, the government once again pushed the slum back.

 And so we now have an historically misleading but comparatively tidy view of the Bab al-Nasr.

-Note: If you're taking notes, you should know that since about 1900 several hundred of Cairo's monuments have been officially numbered.
-This gate, for example, is No. 7.
-In this and the following two chapters, monument numbers are indicated at the top of the captions.
+Note: since about 1900, several hundred Cairo monuments have been officially numbered.
+This gate is No. 7.
+In this and the following two chapters, monument numbers are indicated in parentheses.

 The Fatimids were Shia Muslims, and over the Bab al-Nasir is the Shi'a version of the shehada, or profession of faith.
 It adds to the Sunni version the statement that Ali is the friend of Allah, the successor to the messenger of Allah (Muhammad), and his first caliph.